jamjon3/grails-jgit/README.md

 ```

 Of course, you can override the `sshSessionFactory` with your own ssh session factory if you require special handling
-not provided in the `FlexibleSshSessionFactory` class
+not provided in the `FlexibleSshSessionFactory` class.

 ###Using a Custom User Info Handler